walterhiggins/WMPJS/book-outline.md

 ### More on Modules

 From looking at the *greetPlayers* module you can see the first thing it does is load another module: *greetings* which we created earlier in this chapter.
 If you remember, the *greetings* module in turn loads yet another module -- the *dice* module we worked on in the previous chapters.
 This is a classic example of how programming is typically done.
 We start with small dedicated modules and then work on bigger and bigger modules piecing them together to solve a problem.
 In programming, a big part of problem-solving is breaking problems down into smaller and smaller problems and solving each of these smaller problems then piecing together the solutions.
 Programming can often feel like playing with toy building bricks except *you* get to design the bricks and put them together.
 When a program module relies on another module we say it *depends* on the module.
 A module which loads another module *depends* on that module and that module in turn will *depend* on other modules.
 All of the modules which are required -- either directly or indirectly -- by a program are called *dependencies*.
-You can see in the diagram below the relationship between the *greetPlayers*, *greetings* and *dice* modules.
+You can see in Figure @@figref{encapsulation.png} the relationship between the *greetPlayers*, *greetings* and *dice* modules.

 @@figure encapsulation.png Encapsulation and Modules